Marissa Mayer and the Fight to Save Yahoo!

 Nicholas Carlson

 When Yahoo hired star Google executive Mayer to be its CEO in 2012 employees rejoiced.
 They put posters on the walls throughout Yahoo's California headquarters.
-On them there was Mayer's face and one word: Hope.
+On them there was Mayer's face and one word: HOPE.
 But one year later, Mayer sat in front of those same employees in a huge cafeteria on Yahoo's campus and took the beating of her life.
 Her hair wet and her tone defensive, Mayer read and answered a series of employee-posed questions challenging the basic elements of her plan.
 There was anger in the room and, behind it, a question: Was Mayer actually going to be able to do this thing?

-Marissa Mayer and the Fight to Save Yahoo! is the inside story of how Yahoo got into such awful shape in the first place, Marissa Mayer's controversial rise at Google, and her desperate fight to save an internet icon.
 In August 2011 hedge fund billionaire Daniel Loeb took a long look at Yahoo and decided to go to war with its management and board of directors.
-Loeb then bought a 5 percent stake and began a shareholder activist campaign that would cost the jobs of three CEOs before he finally settled on Google's golden girl Mayer to unlock the value lurking in the company.
+Loeb then bought a 5% stake and began a shareholder activist campaign that would cost the jobs of three CEOs before he finally settled on Google's golden girl Mayer to unlock the value lurking in the company.
 As Mayer began to remake Yahoo from a content company to a tech company, an internal civil war erupted.

-In author Nicholas Carlson's capable hands, this riveting audiobook captures Mayer's rise and Yahoo's missteps as a dramatic illustration of what it takes to grab the brass ring in Silicon Valley.
+In author Nicholas Carlson's capable hands, this riveting book captures Mayer's rise and Yahoo's missteps as a dramatic illustration of what it takes to grab the brass ring in Silicon Valley.
 And it reveals whether it is possible for a big lumbering tech company to stay relevant in today's rapidly changing business landscape.

 Best Business Book of 2015- A Must Read!